Gaining the Most from Your Transfer Sheet

 Do you see how transfers can save you money by planning out your orders?
 As long as you have an empty space left on your screen printed transfer sheet, add something there.
 It doesn’t cost you anything extra and all you’re doing is getting more images to print something later.

 The key is planning ahead.
 Price out the job.
-We have price grids online and in our printed Price Guide.
+We have pricing calculators online and price grids in our printed Price Guide.
 You’re in business for a reason.
 Make good business decisions, starting with even the small ones.
 Anything you save money on, is money in your pocket.

 One more example.
 Say you have a short run of 10 shirts.
 Because of the design size, you can fit 2 up on a sheet.
 It’s 1 color and you are getting a standard ink, using our artwork.
 Since it fits 2 up, you only need 5 sheets.
 Do you get 5 sheets with 2 images on each sheet for a total of 10 images?
 You could.
 First, put your thinking cap on.
 Think of it this way.
 You can get 5 sheets with 2 up, for a total price of approximately $40.
 That gives you a “per image” price of $4.00 each.
 Or, if you get 10 sheets and put 1 image on the sheet, it is still about $40 in this case, with a per image cost still of about $4.00.
 Choose wisely, grasshopper.
 If you choose 10 sheets, 1 up, you have a whole blank area to fit more of your own images on!
 For basically the same price, you will still get your 10 main images you need, but then you can fit on other prints, too, whether they are stock designs you want to sell, your own logo for promotional pieces, sample pieces for customers, etc.